Updated on September 21st, 2020

-A list of countries classified as high-risk areas (currently Sweden, the USA, Turkey, etc.) is posted and updated regularly here: Baden-Württemberg Ministry of Social Affairs
+A list of countries classified as high-risk areas is posted and updated regularly here: Robert-Koch-Institut

 Please do not knowingly travel to a high-risk area and be sure to check the regulations and the list of high-risk regions again on the day of your departure.
 If the requirement to quarantine is foreseeable before the start your journey and you still want to travel to that destination, please clarify how quarantine arrangements will be made with the HR department prior to your trip.

 If your destination is declared a high-risk area during your stay or shortly thereafter, please also contact the HR Department immediately.

 Employees must communicate the result of a positive coronavirus test to their department immediately.

 Employees who suffer from a weakened immune system due to chronic illness or for other reasons should talk to their supervisors.
 In such cases, immunocompromised individuals should be given the opportunity to work from home for the time being.
 If home office is not possible or only possible to a very limited extent, the possibility of taking paid leave should also be considered.
 When in doubt, please contact the HR department.